What is AirPayout?

 If you have not received the money after 7 working days, please contact our agents using our online chat or at [email protected].

-If your country is not in the list above, please contact our agents using our online chat or email [email protected] so we can collect your bank account details and send your payout.
+If you country is not on the list above, please contact us through our online chat or email [email protected] so we can collect your bank account details and send your payout.

 The AirPayout is €100, and this is the amount we will send to your bank account.
 However the actual amount that you receive in your account will be in your account’s currency, and will depend on the current exchange rates applied by your bank.